Carlos Moreno (footballer, born 1998)

 Carlos Agustín Moreno Luna (born 29 January 1998) is a Mexican professional footballer who plays as a goalkeeper for Liga MX club Pachuca.

 Club career

 A youth product of Pachuca since the age of 10, Moreno joined the Chilean club Everton on loan in 2018.
 He made his senior debut with Everton in a 0–0 Copa Chile tie with C.D.
 Cobresal on 10 June 2018.
+He scored his first career goal in the last minutes of their game against Atlético San Luis.

 International career

 Moreno was called up as the third goalkeeper at the 2020 CONCACAF Men's Olympic Qualifying Championship, where Mexico won the competition.